-The primary objective of the entity's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.
+The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.

-The entity manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
-To maintain or adjust the capital structure, the entity may return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended 30 June 2018 and 30 June 2017.
+The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
+To maintain or adjust the capital structure, the Company may return capital to shareholders or issue new shares.
+No changes were made in the objectives, policies or processes during the years ended 30 June 2019 and 30 June 2018.

-The entity monitors capital with reference to the net debt position.
-The entity's current policy is to keep the net debt position negative, such that cash and cash equivalents exceeds debt.
+The Company monitors capital with reference to the net debt position.
+The Company's current policy is to keep the net debt position negative, such that cash and cash equivalents exceeds debt.